KiCad/kicad-mac-builder/README.md

 =====
 When I run on MacOS, I need to do the following:

-`brew install cmake swig glew glm cairo boost doxygen gettext wget`
+`brew install cmake swig glew glm cairo boost doxygen gettext wget bison`

 Building by hand
 ================